Car Insurance After Divorce: How to Separate Policies & Update Coverage

 During the Divorce Process

 While divorce proceedings are ongoing, most couples maintain joint car insurance policies unless court restrictions apply.
 Many jurisdictions impose automatic temporary restraining orders (ATROs) that prohibit removing a spouse from insurance without court approval.
 In California, for example, Family Code Section 2040 explicitly bars either spouse from canceling, transferring, or modifying insurance coverage during proceedings.
+Courts also commonly require an affidavit of insurance filed as part of initial court pleadings — and many jurisdictions require certification that insurance was not canceled or modified within 90 days prior to filing.
 If your spouse improperly removes you from coverage during proceedings, seek an emergency court order to reinstate protection.

 The first step is updating your addresses with your insurer when you begin living separately.
 Insurance companies calculate premiums based on where vehicles are garaged and your commuting distance, so accurate information prevents coverage issues.
 Learn more about joint car insurance policies and when it makes sense to split.